BALMehmet/Swipe-Card/README.md

 - Android Gradle Version 4.1.0

 ## Goal
-This application has been prepared for tarining purpose in order to implement the MVVM pattern for Rercyclerview app.
+This application has been prepared for tarining purpose in order to implement the MVVM pattern for recyclerview app.

 ## User Profile
 - Anyone who wants to learn the MVVM pattern for Recyclerview application.